Improving Label-Deficient Keyword Spotting Through Self-Supervised Pretraining: Methodology and Data Sets

-\subsection{Keyword Spotting Model}
+\subsection{Keyword spotting model}

+A deep \gls*{kws} system can typically be divided into three parts, namely a feature extractor, a \gls*{dnn} acoustic model and posterior handling as shown in \Cref{fig:typical_kws_system}.

-The Data2Vec framework uses a transformer encoder and as a result, we choose to use the transformer based \gls*{kwt} model \cite{berg_KWT}, which achieves state-of-the-art performance on the Google Speech Commands \gls*{kws} benchmark data set and fits directly into the Data2Vec framework.
+As the Data2Vec framework uses a transformer encoder, we choose to use the transformer based \gls*{kwt} model \cite{berg_KWT}, which has achieved state-of-the-art performance on the Google Speech Commands \gls*{kws} benchmark.
 The \gls*{kwt} model is based on a vision transformer \cite{ViT_paper}, substituting images with \glspl*{mfcc}.

-Feature extraction is done by first computing the \glspl*{mfcc} of the input audio sequence frame by frame.
-Here, we use a window length of 480, a hop length of 160, and we use the first 40 \glspl*{mfcc}.
+\Glspl*{mfcc} are extracted using a window length of 480, a hop length of 160, and we use 40-dimension \gls*{mfcc} features.
 Each \gls*{mfcc} vector is then passed through a linear layer to yield embeddings matching the transformer input dimension.

-The acoustic model consists of 12 identical transformer blocks, which are followed by a \gls*{mlp} classification head.
-As in the vision transformer \cite{ViT_paper}, the \gls*{kwt} \cite{berg_KWT} model concatenates a $\mathrm{CLS}$ (i.e., classification) token to the input, yielding a global encoding of all time steps.
-This global encoding is then used as input for the classification head.
-However, we found that instead of using a global encoding, using the mean of the individual encodings for each time step (i.e., MFCC vector) as the input for the classification head yields better performance, both with and without self-supervised pretraining.
-An illustration of the \gls*{kws} model used in this study is seen in \Cref{fig:KWT_model}
+The acoustic model consists of 12 transformer blocks, followed by a \gls*{mlp} classification head.
+The \gls*{kwt} model \cite{berg_KWT} concatenates a $\mathrm{CLS}$ (i.e., classification) token to the input, yielding a global encoding of all time steps used as input for the classification head.
+However, we found that using the mean of the encodings of each time step (i.e., MFCC vector) as the input for the classification head yields better performance, both with and without self-supervised pretraining.
+The classification head simply outputs posteriors over the $N_\mathrm{c}$ keyword classes.
+An illustration of the \gls*{kws} model used in this study is seen in \Cref{fig:KWT_model}.

 Following \cite{berg_KWT}, the encoder dimension of each transformer block, $d$, is set such that $\frac{d}{k}=64$, where $k$ is the number of attention heads in the multi-head attention block.